flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 Then how can Column Generation be used in ILP?

-There are several different approaches.
+There are three common approaches.

 ### 6.1 Approach I: Solve the LP Relaxation and Round